cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

         sudo docker login

+11. Login to docker hub.
+This does requires you to create [docker hub](https://hub.docker.com/) account as a pre-req if you don't have one.

+        sudo docker login

 11. Build docker image (make sure you are in flask_web directory where Dockerfile exists and replace <your docker user id> with your docker hub user id)

         sudo docker build . -t <your docker user id>/test-image:public